 After much public protest, including a famous article "J'accuse..." by Emile Zola, the original conviction was found to be unsafe and a second trial ordered.
 Dreyfus was eventually exonerated of all charges in 1906 and re-instated into the army.
 Information had been passed to Germany but the military establishment had framed the wrong man.

 View the Book

-The book, together with a copy of the pages, can be seen in the Shell House and it is also available on microfilm at the Essex Record Office in Chelmsford.
+A copy of the pages can still be seen in the Shell House and it is also available on microfilm at the Essex Record Office in Chelmsford.